samaea/virtual-assistant-workshop/README.md

        ![LUIS Settings](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/luis_2_settings.png)

    1. Click on the Start menu, search for PowerShell 6 and open it.
-Before we can deploy the bot into Azure, we need to first login.
-Run the command below and login.
+Before we can deploy the bot into Azure, we need to first login. **Run the command below** and login.
+This will **open a new window**, once the authentication is complete, **switch back** to the PowerShell window to continue.

        ```powershell
        az login